-The RAF Chinook will be among many aircraft performing at the free event, which is taking place in the skies above Swansea on Saturday July 1 and Sunday July 2.
+The RAF Chinook will be among many aircraft performing at this Swansea Council free event, which is taking place in the skies above Swansea on Saturday June 30 and Sunday July 1.

-With a maximum speed of 160 knots and a maximum altitude of 15,000 feet, the 30-metre long Chinook can be operated in the arctic, jungle or desert.
-Its cockpit has a full night-time capability when operated with night-vision goggles, allowing low-level night operations in a hostile environment.
+With a maximum speed of 160 knots and a maximum altitude of 15,000 feet, the 30-metre long Chinook can be operated in the Arctic, jungle or desert.
+Its cockpit has a full night-time capability when operated with night-vision goggles, allowing low-level night operations in hostile environments.

-Frances Jenkins, the council’s Strategic Manager for Marketing, Tourism and Events, said: “With the Airshow now about seven weeks away, anticipation is really starting to build.
-“It’s the best free event of its kind in Wales, which draws in many thousands of spectators from across South Wales and beyond, thanks to the combination of world class aerobatic displays, vintage aircraft and ground-based entertainment.
+“This is one of our flagship events in the annual event calendar and it’s the best free event of its kind in Wales, which draws in many thousands of spectators from across South Wales and beyond, thanks to the combination of world class aerobatic displays, vintage aircraft and ground-based entertainment.

 “As well as generating a bumper weekend of business for our traders, the Wales Airshow helps raise Swansea’s profile as city of high quality events.
 It’s one of many events and activities taking place this summer as part of our Enjoy Swansea programme of events and activities.”